ravish-oo/opoch-toe-arc-agi-aq/docs/human_pair_programmer_docs/reviewer_instructions.md

   once u hv full clarity then u can proceed to review and test

 ====

+pls dont expect me to hand hold u this much. i mean u hv read the spec and implementation plan. onus is on u now to make sure we deliver 100% arc agi matches and implementation matches the spec 100%. are we on same page

+====

 Absolutely—here’s exactly what you asked for, in two parts:

 1. a tiny **patch work order** to add a progress layer into the harness (so we can show “on-spec” progress at every WO without waiting for final ARC answers), and